Svtter/django-login-email/README.md

 Allow user to login and register with email address.

-NOTICE: we are currently at developing stage, if you use this library, please upgrade to the latest version.
+NOTICE: We are currently in the development stage.
+If you use this library, please upgrade to the latest version.
+Issues are welcome.

 ## Install